Student Appeals

 Students are entitled to two layers of appeal for their requests for exemptions to College policy.

 Students whose petitions for exemption from College policy have been denied by the Advising Deans may appeal to the Committee on Faculty Rules (CFR) when they believe there has been a procedural anomaly.
-CFR consists of faculty members who are not Advising Deans.
+The CFR consists of faculty members who are not Advising Deans.
 The committee meets monthly during the academic year and once during the summer.
-The decisions of the CFR are final and there is no further avenue for appeal.
+Decisions of the CFR are final and there is no further avenue for appeal.